Post Banner Image

 Credit: Selector Jonathon/ Shutterstock

 Only slightly smaller than the state of West Virginia, Lake Huron is shared by Michigan and Canada’s Ontario province.
-The lake provides drinking water, outdoor recreation, and employment opportunities to some 3 million people in both the U.S. and Canada.
-Lake Huron also has the longest shoreline — 3,827 miles — of all of the Great Lakes.
+Huron, one of the top 10 largest lakes in the world, provides drinking water, outdoor recreation, and employment opportunities to some 3 million people in both the U.S. and Canada.
+It also has the longest shoreline — 3,827 miles — of all of the Great Lakes.

 Sunset over Lake Victoria